-Take a look below at some venue’s where you can have a go at open water swimming in Lincolnshire, and some links to local clubs and groups.
-We’ve also put a link to some important safety advice down below.
+Take a look below at some venues where you can have a go at open water swimming in Lincolnshire, and some links to local clubs and groups.
+We’ve also put a link to some important safety advice below.

 Lincolnshire Aqua Park, Mablethorpe

-Lincolnshire Aquapark Open Water Swimming Club are made up of mixed ability of members, ranging from absolute beginners and recreational swimmers to triathletes and long distance ice swimmers!
-The club welcomes new members and wetsuit hire if free for your first swim.
+Lincolnshire Aquapark Open Water Swimming Club are made up of mixed-ability members, ranging from absolute beginners and recreational swimmers to triathletes and long-distance ice swimmers!
+The club welcomes new members and wetsuit hire is free for your first swim.

 Activities Away, North Hykeham